fbpx

 4. Long-Tail Keywords: Incorporate long-tail keywords, which are more specific and less competitive, to target niche audiences and capture qualified leads.

-5. Keyword Research: Conduct thorough keyword research using tools like Google Keyword Planner, SEMrush, or Ahrefs to identify relevant keywords and uncover new opportunities for content optimisation.
+5. Keyword Research: Utilize keyword tools (e.g., Google Keyword Planner, SEMrush, Ahrefs) for in-depth research to uncover new content opportunities and relevant keywords.

 FAQs